 While algorithms are important in machine learning, the key to good prediction is the amount and quality of data that you can train your model on.
 After BigQuery ingests your data, you need the following:

-- An interactive tool that can link various GCP components to simplify the data science tasks.
+- An interactive tool that can link various Google Cloud components to simplify the data science tasks.

 - A machine learning platform that can run training and prediction at scale with minimal DevOps.